USGS-R/drb-do-ml/docker/README.md

 ## Building an image from the Dockerfile
 If you changed the Dockerfile, you will have to build a new image and tag it.
 The following commad is used to build the image.
 The path to Dockerfile can be on Windows (/mnt/c) or WSL Linux filesystem.
 The syntax is:

-`docker build -t drb-insal-gs:<tag> <path to Dockerfile>`
+`docker build -t drb-do:<tag> <path to Dockerfile>`

 The tag should be a version, like `v0.1`.
 Every new build should use a new version number.
 Images can have multiple tags.
 The latest build should also have the `latest` tag.

 Windows filesystem:

-`docker build -t drb-insal-gs:v0.1 /mnt/c/users/jsmith/OneDrive\ -\ DOI/Documents/Projects/DRB-InlandSalinity/drb-inland-salinity-ml/docker/`
+`docker build -t drb-do:v0.1 /mnt/c/users/jsmith/OneDrive\ -\ DOI/Documents/drb-do-ml/docker/`

 Linux filesystem: I cloned our repo to /home/jsmith/

-`docker build -t drb-insal-gs:v0.1 /home/jsmith/drb-inland-salinity-ml/docker/`

-### Tagging the container registry's image:
-The tag format required for the registry is <registry repo name>:<tag>.
-This will allow you to push the image to the registry after it is built.

-`docker build -t code.usgs.gov:5001/wma/wp/drb-inland-salinity-container:v0.1 /home/jsmith/drb-inland-salinity-ml/docker/`
+`docker build -t drb-do:v0.1 /home/jsmith/drb-do-ml/docker/`

 ## Running Rstudio in the container
 For git repo stored in WSL or Linux directory:

 `docker run --rm -p 8787:8787 -v <path_to_repo>:/home/<Linux_username>/<working_directory_name> -e USER="<Linux_username>" <container_name:tag>`

-`docker run --rm -p 8787:8787 -v /home/jsmith/drb-inland-salinity-ml/:/home/jsmith/ -e USER="jsmith" drb-insal-gs:v0.1`
+`docker run --rm -p 8787:8787 -v /home/jsmith/drb-do-ml/:/home/jsmith/ -e USER="jsmith" drb-do:v0.1`

 For git repo stored in Windows filesystem

 `docker run --rm -p 8787:8787 -v /mnt/<path_to_repo>:/home/<USGS_username>/<working_directory_name> -e USER="<USGS_username>" <container_name:tag>`

-`docker run --rm -p 8787:8787 -v /mnt/c/Users/jsmith/OneDrive\ -\ DOI/Documents/Projects/DRB-InlandSalinity/drb-inland-salinity-ml/:/home/jsmith -e USER="jsmith" drb-insal-gs:v0.1`
+`docker run --rm -p 8787:8787 -v /mnt/c/Users/jsmith/OneDrive\ -\ DOI/Documents/Projects/DRB-InlandSalinity/drb-do-ml/:/home/jsmith -e USER="jsmith" drb-do:v0.1`

 Explanation of options:
 - -v mounts your files to the server